CameronD73/529renew/README.md

 I can usually be triangulating on one tab and have other tabs open and be preparing for triangulation at the same time.
 These requests are not subject to the delay that 529Renew applies  on segment requests and so will add to the request rate.
 I have found that it is possible to get locked out simply by opening up a series of tabs too quickly.

 If you are triangulating on one tab only, but your other activities causes a lockout, then generally you will need to go through the multiple Captcha screens once and can then refresh the locked out tabs.
 The triangulating tab will stop with a message box if it sees an return status of 429.
 Sometimes it is sufficient to do nothing, wait 30sec to 1 minute, then click `OK` and have the process continue without needing the Captcha.

+## Database Import from 529 and You

+* 529renew has a somewhat different database format from that of _529 and You_.
+This is detailed [elsewhere, in the wiki](https://github.com/CameronD73/529renew/wiki/DB-Schema-changes) - most data is the same but it means you cannot simply copy over the old database file.
+* This means you need to reimport your data to easily populate the database with all the matches you carefully obtained with 529 and You.
+* The file that you need to import is the CSV file that you previously exported for GDAT from _529 and You_.
+If you have been using 529 and You for a long time then you may have some "build 36" records.
+The exports from  _529 and You_ could be from either build 36 or from build 37 but not both in the one file.
+The files do not contain the build info so you have to know if the file is build 37 or not.  _Any file you import will be assumed to be build 37_.
+* before you import, you should  consider the rounding parameters - the cM rounding parameter will be used when importing data.
+The base-pair address rounding is not used on import, although  _529 and You_ always rounded to the nearest Megabase address to be compatible with older 23andMe outputs.
+* Click on the `Import CSV` button and select the required CSV file.
+Then wait.
+This is a ridiculously slow process (due to Google blocking access to any faster DB operations).
+If you have a large file and would like progress reports then you can open the debug window using either _F12_ or _ctrl-Shift-I_ or right-click `inspect`(at least under ms-Windows) and select the  _console_ tab.
+* message box eventually says "CSV parsing complete" and you can click OK to continue.
+* you can safely reload the file or load other versions and new entries will be updated.
+It will ignore matching segments already loaded (which makes it much faster reloading duplicated data), so it would be perhaps safer to load newer files first.
+* you should then be able to examine the `show matches of` list to see testers who have been imported.